New Jersey Media Arts Center, Inc.

 Rutgers Film Co-op, 4170 Academic Building, 15 Seminary Place, Rutgers University, New Brunswick, New Jersey 08901-1414 U.S.A.

-Newswise — The Rutgers Film Co-op/New Jersey Media Arts Center, in association with the Rutgers University Program in Cinema Studies, is proud to present the 24th annual New Jersey International Film Festival Summer 2019.
-Showcasing new international films, American independent features, animation, experimental and short subjects, and cutting-edge documentaries, the New Jersey International Film Festival Summer 2019 will feature 20 film screenings.
-The Festival screenings will take place on Friday, Saturday and Sunday evenings between June 1-9, 2019 with 5PM and/or 7PM start times in Voorhees Hall #105/Rutgers University, 71 Hamilton Street, New Brunswick, New Jersey.
+The Rutgers Film Co-op/New Jersey Media Arts Center, in association with the Rutgers University Program In Cinema Studies, is proud to present the New Jersey Film Festival Spring 2019 which marks our 37th Anniversary.
+The Festival will take place between January 25 and March 1, 2019.
+Showcasing new international films, American independent features, experimental and short subjects, classic revivals, and cutting-edge documentaries, the New Jersey Film Festival Spring 2019 will feature over 35 film screenings.

-All the competition films selected were screened by a panel of judges including media professionals, journalists, students, and academics.
-These judges selected the 20 finalists which will be publicly screened at our Festival.
-These finalists were selected from over 498 works submitted by filmmakers from around the world.
-In addition, the judges chose the Prize Winners in conjunction with the Festival Director.
-Prize winners will be announced after the screenings on Sunday, June 9.
+All the works that we are screening, with the exception of four programs, are part of the New Jersey Film Festival Competition and were selected by a panel of judges including media professionals, journalists, students, and academics.
+These judges selected the 22 finalists which will be publicly screened at our Festival.
+The finalists were selected from over 546 works submitted by filmmakers from around the world.
+In addition, the judges will choose the Prize Winners in conjunction with the Festival Director.
+Prize winners will be announced after the screenings on Sunday, February 10, 2019.
+Film Premieres:

-Special Guest Appearances by Directors, Artists, and Scholars:
+Special Guest Appearances by Directors, Artists, and Actors:

 This spring we are pleased to announce over fifteen confirmed special guest appearances by film directors, producers, and actors to the New Jersey Film Festival Spring 2019!
 All visiting directors will introduce their work and do a Question and Answer session after the screenings.